 The standing ovation went on for ages.
 The audience could not wait to stand up and dance along, not wanting the magic to end.

 Should you see Priscilla Queen Of The Desert?
 I defy anyone to not leave the theatre smiling for ear to ear.
-Forget free wifi what this country needs at the moment is a nation wide screening of Priscilla.
+Forget petrol, what this country needs at the moment is a nation wide screening of Priscilla to remind us what joy is.

-Priscilla Queen Of The Desert is show at the Palace Theatre until the 30th of November with tickets from £13.
-And if you love being happy you will love Priscilla.
+Priscilla Queen Of The Desert is showing at the Palace Theatre until the 16th of October with tickets from £13 and on tour nationally till November.
+If you love being happy you will love Priscilla.

 Ad, I was gifted tickets in return for an honest review and you can not argue with three incredible drag queens that make your heart soar.
 Thank you Priscilla you have no idea how much I needed that. xx